 Federal Pell Grant - The Federal Pell Grant program is designed to be the foundation of a financial aid package.
-The

-U.S. Department of Education calculates the expected family contribution for each student using a standard formula.
-The College uses the student's expected family contribution and his or her cost of attendance to make an annual award.
+The U.S. Department of Education calculates the Student Aid Index (SAI) for each student using a standard formula.
+The College uses the student's SAI and his or her cost of attendance to make an annual award.
 All students are encouraged to apply for a Federal Pell Grant each year that they will be enrolled in college.